tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

-My wife is the smartest and most put together person I’ve ever had the pleasure of knowing, and it baffles me how an angel such as her could settle for a mess like me.
+My wife is the smartest and most put together human being I’ve ever had the pleasure of knowing, and it baffles me how an angel such as her could settle for a mess like me.
 And not only did she agree to put up with me for the rest of her life, but she also decided we should have a child.

 This amazing person who fucking killed it in university and ran her own business that was successful enough to keep more than two dozen people comfortable, wanted to procreate with a cunt who barely even finished his GCSEs.
 It never made sense.